Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-whatsapp.md

 ## Before we get started

-Before we get started with intergrating you WhatsApp, We'll need a few things:
+Before we get started with intergrating WhatsApp, we need a few things:
-- A Sarufi bot, If you don’t have one, you can click here to create one [here](https://sarufi.io).
+- A Sarufi bot.
+If you don’t have one, you can click here to create one [here](https://sarufi.io).
-- A whatsapp Business account
+- A WhatsApp business account
-- An Access Token from your WhatsApp cloud API
+- An access token from your WhatsApp Cloud API

 ## How to connect to WhatsApp Cloud API

 To connect to WhatsApp Cloud API, you need to create a WhatsApp Business account.
-You can do this by following the instructions in the [Get started-cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started).
+You can do this by following the instructions in [Get started (Cloud API)](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started).

-Here are steps to follow for you to get started:
+Here are steps to follow to get started:
 - Go to your [apps](https://developers.facebook.com/apps).
 - [Create an app](https://developers.facebook.com/apps/create/).
 - Select app type >> Business.
-- You will be required to fill-in basic app informations >> click **create app** button.
+- You will be required to fill-in basic app information >> click **create app** button.
-- You will be redirected to Product section.
+- You will be redirected to the Product section.
 Add `WhatsApp` as your product by clicking **set up**.

   ## Getting Credentials

-This section will guide you on how to obtain whatsapp cloud credentials and sarufi credentials if you are doing custom deployment.
-More details on how to create permanet token and phone number can be found at [creating permanet token](#create-permanent-token)
+This section will guide you on how to obtain whatsapp cloud credentials and Sarufi credentials if you are doing custom deployment.
+More details on how to create a permanent token and phone number can be found [here](#create-permanent-token).

 <Tabs groupId="whatsapp-integration">
 <TabItem value="sarufi-dashboard" label="Sarufi Dashboard">

-**Whatsapp cloud creds**
+**Whatsapp Cloud Credentials**

 - On your Meta Developer dashboard, Navigate to `Whatsapp`-->`API setup`
-- Right there you will see a your **Tempoarary Access Token** and WhatsApp test number with its **Phone number ID**.
+- There, you will see a **Temporary Access Token** and WhatsApp test number with its **Phone Number ID**.
-- Lastly verify the number you will be using for testing on the To field.
+- Finally, verify the number you will be using for testing in the To field.

-In this part of integration with whatsapp, we will walk through the journey using either Sarufi Dashboard or self-served deployment(custom deployment) for integration.
+In this part of integration with WhatsApp, we will walk through the journey using either Sarufi Dashboard or self-served deployment (custom deployment) for integration.

 ## Getting Started